samer--/pljulia/README.md

-This module allows Prolog code to use an embedded instance of Julia, a language for numerica and technical computing.
+This module allows Prolog code to use an embedded instance of Julia, a language for numerical and technical computing.

 ## INSTALLATION